pranahonk/ProductManager/README.md

 # ProductManager
-This repository is using spring boot java and MNC method with mySQL database with CRUD product
+This repository is using spring boot java and MVC method with mySQL database with CRUD product

 # Create MySQL Database